 Using the expansion of the initial state in terms of eigenstates of the Hamiltonian as done in Section (III), one can write the energy of initial state as a linear combination of eigenstate energies, i.e., $E_{in} = \sum_n |C_n|^2 E_n$.
-Panels (b-d) of \Fig{Ekinks} show the overlap $|C_n|^2$ of the initial state with the many-body eigenstates of the Hamiltonian with normalised eigen-energy $E$.
-Let us consider the case of $h=4t_0$.
-Though a 1-kink state at $h=4t_0$ has $\la E_{norm}\ra \sim 0.53t_0$ but it gets contribution from a wide range of eigenstates with $0.37t_0 < E < 0.72t_0$ as shown in panel (b) of \Fig{Ekinks}.
-As the disorder strength increases there is a reduction in the range of energy values over which the eigenstates contribute to an initial state, but on both sides of the MBL transition point, eigenstates over a broad energy range contribute to the initial state.
-For a 7-kink state, the range of eigenvalues contributing to the initial state is even broader for weak disorder but it shrinks significantly as $h$ increases.
-The CDW state gets contribution from almost the entire eigenspectrum for weak disorder but as the disorder increases the range of energy for which eigenstates have significant overlap with the initial states decreases.
+Panels (b-d) of \Fig{Ekinks} show the overlap $|C_n|^2$ of the initial state with the many-body eigenstates of normalised eigen-energy $E$.
+1-kink state has larger overlap with eigenstates at the edge of the spectrum.
+Since the many-body states at the edge of the spectrum gets localized first as the disorder $h$ increases, 1-kink state shows $\gamma \rightarrow 0$ for smaller value of disorder.
+In contrast, a larger number of kink state, e.g. 7-kink state gets largest contribution from eigenstates in the middle of the spectrum which require largest strength of disorder to get localized.
+Hence, a 7 kink state shows $\gamma \rightarrow 0$ at larger values of disorder.
+CDW state is very unique.
+At small values of disorder $h$, it gets largest contribution from eigenstates at the bottom of the spectrum.
+As $h$ increases it gets more contribution from states in the middle of the spectrum.
+In short, eigenstates over a broad energy range contribute to all the initial states studied.